On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Discussion

 should appear in the error of any ``distribution-unaware'' estimator in terms of $L_2(\PP)$ (though we do not know how to show this in complete generality).
-In the above example, $\Psi(n,\PP)\asymp 1$, while the minimax rate is $O(n^{-1})$; on the other hand, for every model, $\Psi(n,\PP)\leq \cI_{L}(n,\PP)$.
+Clearly, for every model, $\Psi(n,\PP) \leq \cI_{L}(n)$.
 Therefore, it is not surprising that the bound of Theorem \ref{T:Rnd} includes the lower isometry remainder.

-The upper isometry remainder $\cI_{U}(n,\PP)$, though, is unrelated to $\Psi(n,\PP)$.
-Nonetheless, we conjecture that it cannot be removed from the bound of Theorem \ref{T:Rnd}:
+The upper isometry remainder $\cI_{U}(n)$, though, is not tightly connected to $\Psi(n,\PP)$.
+Nonetheless, we conjecture that it cannot be removed from the bounds of Theorem \ref{T:Rnd}.
+Specifically, we propose the following conjecture: